How to Freeze Zucchini

 Like freezing green onions, freezing zucchini is super easy.

-- Wash – Give the zucchini a good wash in the sink to remove any dirt or debris.
+- Wash – Give the zucchini a good rinse in the sink to remove any dirt or debris.

 - Shred – Cut off the stem end and the opposite end of the zucchini.
 Using a box grater or a food processor with a shredding attachment, shred the zucchini by running it over the large holes of the grater or through the shredding attachment.

-- Squeeze the water out – Place the shredded zucchini between paper towels and press as much water out as possible.
+- Squeeze the water out – Place the shredded zucchini between paper towels or in a tea towel and press as much water out as possible.

 - Freeze – Place shredded zucchini in airtight freezer bags or freezer containers.
 Pick a freezer container that minimizes air exposure.